World trade, Art Patronage and Collection History in Colonial Times Based on the Kunsthalle Bremen

 The Bremen Kunstverein (art association) was founded during this period in 1823.
 Among the many artworks donated to the Kunsthalle Bremen at the time, very few were of non-European origin.
 Nonetheless, the collection in Bremen is strongly characterised by the city’s colonial heritage.
 The colonial and imperial traces, however, remain well concealed even today.

-The task of the fellow will be to investigate this “blind spot” in the Bremen collection and prepare the findings for presentation in an exhibition.
+The task of the fellow was be to investigate this “blind spot” in the Bremen collection and prepare the findings for presentation in an exhibition.
 With respect to postcolonial theory, art historians have meanwhile developed methods for identifying concealed colonial and racist references in art.

-The aim is to initiate a debate on intercultural work at the museum and develop perspectives for the future presentation of the collection.
+The aim was to initiate a debate on intercultural work at the museum and develop perspectives for the future presentation of the collection.
 Reflecting on colonial heritage can be an impulse for creatively encountering the current effects of globalisation and migration, as well as rethinking identity.